kingsdigitallab/alice-thornton/frontend/posts/blog/2024-04-25-citizen-writers-deliverances.md

 Some writers shared terrifyingly dark, near-death encounters, experiences that depict ordinary people caught up in terrorism and violent conflicts.
 Stories by Evelyn Karlsberg and John Young recall the 1980 bombing of a platform in Bologna station, and Janet Lewis remembers an escape via rooftops from a bomb in a Belfast department store.
 Thornton lived through an era marked by violence and political upheaval too.
 In just one example here, she recalls a near-miss with a cannon shot during an attempted siege in Chester in 1643:

 > “I had, in this time of the siege, a grand deliverance standing in a turret in my mother’s house.
 Having, been at prayer, in the first morning we were beset in the town and not hearing of it before, as I looked out at a window towards St Mary’s church, a cannon bullet flew so night the place where I stood that the window suddenly shut with such a force the whole turret shook.
-And it pleased God, I escaped without more harm, save that the waft took my breath from me for the present and caused a great fear and trembling, not knowing from whence it came.”[^3] (Book 1).
+And it pleased God, I escaped without more harm, save that the waft took my breath from me for the present and caused a great fear and trembling, not knowing from whence it came.”[^3]

 ## Illness and Accidents